GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Performance

 \subsection{Test particles}

-To measure the performance of the test particle mode we set up a particle disk between 0.5 and 4 AU with zero inclination.
+To measure the performance of the test particle mode, we set up a particle disk between 0.5 and 4 au with zero inclination.
 The disk contains 16 massive particles which perturb the test particles as well as each other.
-This setup also leads to close encounters between test particles and the massive bodies.
-We test the performance of the test particle modes 1 and 2 on the same GPUs as the full self gravity tests.
+This setup also leads to close-encounters between test particles and the massive bodies.
+We test the performance of the test particle modes 1 and 2 on the same GPUs as the full self-gravity tests.

 In figure \ref{fig:TimeTP} we show the measured performance as a function of the particle number.
-For a high number of particles (N $>$ 16384), the Tesla P100 and Tesla A100 are clearly the fastest option, while for a low number of particles (N $<$ 1024), the RTX 3090 is faster in this setup.
-The AMD GPUs show a good performance for high-N simulations, but they suffer from much more kernel overhead time than the NVIDIA GPUs for low-N simulations.
+For a high number of particles ($N$ $>$ 16,384), the Tesla P100 and Tesla A100 are clearly the fastest option, while for a low number of particles ($N$ $<$ 1024), the RTX 3090 is faster in this setup.
+The AMD GPUs show a good performance for high-$N$ simulations, but they suffer from much more kernel overhead time than the NVIDIA GPUs for low-$N$ simulations.
 In the bottom panel of Figure \ref{fig:TimeTP} we once again plot the performance of the main kernels.
-For a high number of particles, the Burlish-Stoer routine from the close encounter phase clearly dominates the run time, followed by the kick operation.
+For a high number of particles, the Burlish-Stoer routine from the close-encounter phase clearly dominates the run time, followed by the kick operation.
 For a small number of particles, the kick operation and the FG routine for the Keplerian orbit calculation are comparable in run time.
 Also the total kernel overhead time is important for a low number of particles.